 Best places to travel if you’re vegan

 The best thing about going abroad?
 Food has got to be up there.
 A proper treat-yourself trip is all about tasting the local fare – Greek feta, French rabbit, Spanish chorizo.
 But imagine opening up the menu and all your options consist of is salad or chips.
 Welcome to veganism abroad.
 Plant-based food has a place in every culture, although some serve up more than others.
 Overall, though, it can be a little trickier to find.
-Even if you’re not a self-professed vegan – enter the flexis and pescis – most of us understand the importance of dabbling in some more-sustainable scran these days.
+Even if you’re not a self-professed vegan – enter the flexis and pescis – most of us understand the importance of dabbling in plant-based food these days.
 So, why should this stop on holiday?
 Hold your lettuce and tomato and tuck into these top travel picks for vegans…

 Majorca